What are the Keys to Consistently Great Tasting BBQ?

 Meat Selection

 Choose your favorite meat.
 Learn to cook it the same way every time.
 You may like beef or pork butts.
 My personal favorite is pork spareribs.
 I have cooked pork spareribs from Texas to Florida and everyone loves them.
-I buy all of my meat at Sam's Club.
+I buy all my meat at Sam's Club.
 They have consistent good quality meat with good prices.
-You can pick your favorite butcher shop or whatever; but if there is a Sam's Club near you, check them out.
+You can pick your favorite butcher shop or whatever, but if there is a Sam's Club near you, check them out.

 Get to Know Your Cooker (Grill or Smoker)

 You may cook with a charcoal grill, gas grill, or have a smoker.
 It doesn't really matter.
 The key is to get to know your cooker.
-Every cooker has its own little problems, like a cold or hot spot.
+Every cooker has its own little problems; like a cold or hot spot.
 The only way to learn your cooker is to use it.
 Always cook at a consistent temperature.
-You'll find the different spots in your cooker whether they are hot or cold or just right.
+You'll find the different spots in your cooker whether they are hot, or cold, or just right.

 Choose a Great Smoke Flavor

-When you BBQ you must add a smoke flavor to the meat.
+When you BBQ, you must add a smoke flavor to the meat.

 This is one of the two most important things you can do to add flavor to your meat.

-A good smoke flavor will penetrate the meat with the heat and give your meat a real boost in flavor.
+A good smoke flavor will penetrate the meat with the heat, and give your meat a real boost in flavor.
 Don't add a smoke flavored spice.

-I get asked all the time......
-What kind of wood do I use?
+I get asked all the time... what kind of wood do I use?

 The answer is a wood that produces a good flavor and you can get your hands on.
 Many people use what is around them locally.
 It could be oak, pecan, hickory, or a fruit wood.
 These all work great.